-The total anticipated available funds under this RFA is \$40,000.00 [forty thousand and 00/100 dollars.
-A maximum of two (2) \$20,000.00 (twenty thousand and 00/100 dollars) subawards will be granted.
-A total award of this amount of funds is not guaranteed, but is subject to the Applications received, to actual money awarded to DHHS from the Federal Awarding Agency, and to DHHS' discretion.
-DHHS has established a cap on total amount of funds that any one Applicant, or Applicants acting jointly, may request.
-This cap is set at \$20,000.00 [twenty thousand and 00/100 dollars] per applicant.
-Total funds may be split among multiple Subrecipients at the discretion of DHHS.
+The total anticipated available funds for Subaward(s) under this RFA is a single award of up to \$75,000 [seventy-five thousand and 00/100 dollars] total.
+A total award of this amount of funds is not guaranteed, but is subject to the applications received, to actual money awarded to DHHS from the Federal Awarding Agency, and to DHHS' discretion.
+DHHS may establish a cap on total amount of funds that any one applicant, or applicants acting jointly, may request.